Oven Roasted Bok Choy with Garlic

 Oven-Roasted Bok Choy is one of the easiest recipes you can make with simple ingredients in just 20 minutes!
 Anytime I want a wholesome, nutritious, and delicious side dish for my Asian-inspired meals, I make this light and flavorful recipe.
 It never fails me, and my family loves it!

-A plate of oven roasted bok choy with sesame seeds.
+Oven roasted bok choy with garlic.

 This is a dish I feel good about feeding my family.
 Who knew bok choy could taste so good?
 I love sharing recipes that provide my readers with important information on how to make healthy foods taste incredible.
 This tasty side dish pairs well with a variety of dishes, from roasted and grilled meats to stir-fries, rice bowls, and noodles.
 It’s proof that vegetables can be exciting, and once you try this recipe, I’m sure it will become a staple in your kitchen too.